July 04, 2020

 and /ui.content/src/main/content/jcr_root/content/aemtutorials

-.Since this post only discusses about the basics of creating a component in AEM, the component only has basic functionality without any fancy styling.
+.Since this post only discusses the basics of creating a component in AEM, the component only has basic functionality without any fancy styling.
 As we will dive deeper into AEM development, we will discuss these things also.

 I would love to hear your thoughts on this post and would like to have suggestions from you to make this post better.